This review may contain spoilers

 Was this review helpful to you?

-It is, alas, a lamentable truth of our present age that omegaverse, so steeped in pseudoscientific absurdity and regressive social constructs, has insinuated itself into the heart of modern entertainment, defiling the printed pages of books, the fevered scribblings of fanfiction, the illustrated panels of comics, and the staged passions of dramas.
-Vast sums of money and countless hours of human endeavor are lavished upon its propagation, whilst BL/gay works of true merit are suppressed by censorious hands and condemned to wither in the dim corners of public consciousnessThough my heart swears fealty to BL/gay narratives, it shudders, nay, rises in rebellion, at the mere invocation of "futanari" and its progeny, gender bender and omegaverse chief among them.
+It is, alas, a most grievous and lamentable truth of our age that omegaverse, this fantastical contagion of pseudoscientific absurdity and regressive social constructs, has insinuated itself into the heart of modern storytelling.
+It spreads unseen, infecting the printed pages of books, the fevered scribblings of fanfiction, the illustrated panels of comics, and the staged passions of dramas with its delusions of dominance and submission or morbid obsessions with pregnancy.
+Vast sums of money and countless hours of human endeavor are lavished upon its propagation, whilst BL/gay works of true merit are suppressed by censorious hands and condemned to wither in the dim corners of public consciousnessThough my heart swears fealty to BL/gay narratives, it rises in rebellion at the mere invocation of "futanari" and its progeny, gender bender and omegaverse chief among them.
 These, I maintain, are inimical to the values I hold sacred, and provoke in me a persistent discontent for four irrefragable reasons:

 1. Their homophobia,